 When utilizing a remote memory interface, a common operation is to transfer a block of data and then update a memory location in either the sending or receiving endpoint's address space to notify the endpoint that the transfer has completed.
 This notification operation can easily be performed using two remote memory operations, the first performing the transfer and the second performing the update.
 However, processing two instructions increases the workload of the communication library, which can degrade performance.
-Therefore, remote memory operations in GRIM are equipped with signaling mechanisms that allow an endpoint to be notified when a remote memory operation completes.
-In these mechanisms, users can specify the virtual address of a single 32-bit word in registered memory to update when the remote memory operation completes.
-For remote memory writes, the user can specify both the location of the variable to update in the receiver's address space, as well as a 32-bit value to write to the variable.
-Remote memory reads allow users to specify the virtual address of a variable at the sender that is cleared when all data is fetched.
+Therefore remote memory operations in GRIM are equipped to provide a simple form of notification when the remote memory operation is completed by the NI.
+With this mechanism, users can specify the location of a single 32-bit word in registered memory that is updated when an operation completes.
+Notification information is stored in the user-defined arguments of a remote memory message.
+For remote writes the user can specify both the location of the variable to update as well as a 32-bit value to write to the variable.
+Remote memory reads carry more information in the message header and therefore only allow the user to specify the virtual address of a variable in the sender's address space that is to be updated.
+The NI writes a zero to this address when it finishes storing all of the fetched data.